hyperledger-labs/splice/cluster/README.md

 To enable these additional SVs, set `ENABLE_TEST_SVS=1` for that cluster's env configuration, then `cncluster apply`.

+Note that the keys for the extra SVs need to be present in the Google Cloud project that the cluster is running in.
+Currently the keys are only uploaded to `da-cn-scratchnet`.

 ## SV Operations

 Supervalidator nodes (SVs) play a central role in the governance and operation of each CN deployment.